rainistiirik23/Organization-api-exercise/README.md

 ## Introduction

-This project is a organization api exercise for acty.

 This here is only a quick setup to get to get the app going, more details on code usage is on the [wiki](https://github.com/rainistiirik23/Organization-api-exercise/wiki).

 ## Quick setup